Truman Capote's Valentine's Dinner

 I ended up skipping the last step of lacquering the roast at 500° F; my oven wasn't all that clean and I knew that high a temperature would not only set off my smoke alarm but probably most others in our building.
 But nonetheless the skin was crispy and the recipe was a triumph.
 Buying the right cut of meat is key to success; I bought an 8-pound Boston butt at my Whole Foods but only after having a chat with the butcher to make sure the skin and fat were left intact.
 And yes, it takes six hours.
 At least six hours.
 I used an instant thermometer to make sure the meat had reached 190° F -- well past a conventional done point.
 It's counter-intuitive but a shoulder cut of pork must be cooked long and slow to make sure it's tender and flavorful.
 Undercook a Boston butt and it will be dry and tasteless.

-I've also been using this winter's many stay-indoors snowy days to do some kitchen triage, including editing the cookbooks that had started to pile up.
+I've also been using this winter's many stay-indoors snowy days to do some kitchen triage, including culling the cookbooks that had started to pile up.
 One that I couldn't quite manage to relegate to the bookcase in another room where I keep my cookbook overflow is Food In Vogue.
 It was first published in 1941 by Condé Nast and I bought my copy of the 18th edition published in 1981 from a used bookseller.

 Maxime de La Falaise is credited as the author but because the book is mostly a compilation of celebrity recipes and pieces that had already appeared in Vogue, I expect her job was more arbiter and editor than writer.
 Every few years after that first volume, the book would be revised and re-issued so to credibly fulfill its purpose of reflecting the style and culture of the moment.